 So what do we do when it comes to fashion?
 I used to make fun of designer threads saying, “Why in the world would I pay that much for a pair of jeans or a purse?!
 Do you realize what I could do with that money?”
 The excuses are endless, but one thing never changes – the guilt!
 The truth is, we spend more money replacing the same items every season than we would buying one quality made item one time.
 Stop living with a poverty mentality!
 If you’ve worked with integrity, paid your bills and owe no one, then celebrate the financial favor you are blessed with.

-I won’t tell you which is more expensive in the photos above (deal or designer), but I can say I’ve bought and/or tried on almost every brand.
-I’ve had Forever 21 jackets last longer than any others I’ve owned, and a Kate Spade bag that would still function like new after running over it with my car.
+I won’t tell you which is more expensive in the photos below, but I can say I’ve bought and/or tried on almost every brand.
 There really is no manual when it comes to investing in fashion — all you have to do is put something on to know if it fits well and makes you happy.
-After all, isn’t that what we should be investing in — the things that bring us happiness (even fashion)?
+After all, isn’t that what we should be investing in?